 KPERS 3: KPERS 3 members participate in a cash balance plan with benefits based on the Annuity Savings Account balance, the Retirement Annuity Account balance, and an annuity factor.
 The member's annuity factor at retirement is based on the member's age and benefit payment form.
-The current annuity factors were adopted by the Board upon recommendation of the actuary.
-They are expected to be updated periodically.
-The interest rate used to calculate the current annuity factors is 5.75% (7.75% assumed investment return, minus 2.00%), and the mortality table used is a set of blended mortality rates from the current post-retirement mortality assumptions for KPERS members.
+The interest rate used to calculate the current annuity factors is 5.50% (7.50% assumed investment return, minus 2.00%), and the mortality table used is a set of blended mortality rates from the current post-retirement mortality assumptions for KPERS members.
 The blended mortality rates are projected to 2030 using improvement scale MP-2016.
 The weighting used to blend the mortality rates is shown in the following table: